marisks/blog/src/documents/posts/2015-05-04-episerver-working-with-scheduled-jobs-programmatically.html.md

 * _Stop()_ - to stop the job if it is stoppable - _IsStoppable_ property is _true_
 * _ExecuteManually()_ - to run job programmatically by skipping scheduling (I would better schedule it anyway).

 And here are few examples how it can be used.
 In both examples I am using _Injected_ class to get _ScheduledJobRepository_ instance injected in the property (_Scheduled Jobs_ do not support constructor injection).
 In first example I am using my extension method to get _Scheduled Job_ by it's type.
 First example schedules another _Scheduled Job_ to run after 10 seconds and second example schedules itself to run after 10 seconds.
-In second example I am getting _Scheduled Job_ by it's ID which is instance property - _ScheduledJobId_.
+In second example I am getting _Scheduled Job_ by it's ID which is instance's property - _ScheduledJobId_.

     [ScheduledPlugIn(DisplayName = "I shedule other job", SortIndex = 1000)]
     public class OtherJobScheduling : JobBase